![]() |

 We have several activities that are considered high risk, though we don’t do all of them each year and we may add something new.

 Archery: We have certified instructors staffing our archery range at all times.
 The girls are taught the rules of the range and the bows are sized for youths.
-Girls who are in 1st grade or lower during the spring registration period will participate in an alternate activity.
+Girls who are Daisies or Brownies will participate in an alternate activity.

 BB Guns: We have certified instructors staffing our BB gun range at all times.
-The girls are taught the rules of gun and range safety and the B guns are sized for youth and are spring powered.
+The girls are taught the rules of gun and range safety.
+The BB guns are sized for youth and are spring powered.
 In addition, the girls wear safety goggles.
-Girls who are in 1st grade or lower during the spring registration period will participate in an alternate activity.
+Girls who are in Daisies or Brownies will participate in an alternate activity.

 Slingshots: We have certified instructors on our slingshot range at all times.
 The girls are taught the rules of the range and how to use a slingshot.